Our response to allegations led by American special interest groups

 The proof is in the numbers:

-Since 2008, we have invested USD 8.1 billion to develop and scientifically substantiate smoke-free alternatives.
+Between 2008 and 2020, we have invested USD 8.1 billion to develop and scientifically substantiate smoke-free alternatives.

 Whilst cessation is clearly the best option, our market research across many countries indicates that 80 percent of adults who smoke want better alternatives.